KhayalAbishov/Loan-Data-Analytics/README.md

 #### Part 3 - Insight Finding

-##                     Insight Finding
+## Insights
 ### 1. Customer Segmentations and Their Profiles:
    - 35-40 Age Group: This group tends to take higher loan amounts, often opting for longer loan periods.
 They show a strong preference for the "İstehlak kredit (Cash)" product.
    - 18-25 Age Group: Typically takes smaller loans with shorter durations.
 They are also inclined towards the "İstehlak kredit (Cash)" product.
    - 45-50 Age Group: This group maintains a steady demand for loans, with moderate loan amounts and periods.

 ### 2. Top 3 Customer Segments to Target for Increased Sales:
  - 30-40 Age Group (İstehlak kredit - Cash): Focus on this segment with personalized loan offers and longer repayment terms.